 Throughout the pandemic, B.C.’s post-secondary institutions have maintained a coordinated approach that is rooted in evidence-based Public Health guidance.

-As students, faculty and staff begin a new term, Public Health recommends the continued following of good health practices.
+Public Health recommends the continued following of good health practices.

 Additional information for Post Secondary studies, such as PSI specific Communicable Disease Prevention plans can be found here.